cksdml1014/chanisong/_pages/publications.md

   - Future collaborations include partnerships with **Honda** and leading robotics companies requiring advanced mechanism designs.

 - **Developing METHEUS: AI-driven Mechanism Design Solution**
-  - Awarded the **CES 2024 Innovation Award** for its ability to autonomously generate mechanisms tailored to various needs.
+  - Awarded the <span style="color: blue;">CES 2024 Innovation Award</span> for its ability to autonomously generate mechanisms tailored to various needs.
   - More information can be found in the **"Project"** Section.

 - **Optimization and Computing Techniques**